wkorando/go-serverless-with-java/STEP8.md

 >
 >_F_<sub>n</sub> = _F_<sub>n-1</sub> + _F_<sub>n-2</sub>&nbsp;&nbsp;for&nbsp;&nbsp;_n_ > 2
 >
 >Fibonacci numbers are strongly related to the golden ratio: Binet's formula expresses the _n_<sup>th</sup> Fibonacci number in terms of _n_ and the golden ratio, and implies that the ratio of two consecutive Fibonacci numbers tends to the golden ratio as n increases.

 For more information, please visit the [wiki](https://en.wikipedia.org/wiki/Fibonacci_number) page on this topic.

+Now let's build a serverless action and a sequence to determine the _n_<sup>th</sup> Fibonacci number and to calculate the ratio of this number and its immediate predecessor in the Fibonacci sequence.

 ### Creating actions and sequences